Medics: Ellen Sullivan (left) and Kay Holmes of Doctors Express. Photo© Cary Norton

 Holmes: Local doctors see us as an extension of primary care, and they're very open to it.
 If a patient wants to come in at 4 p.m. and the doctor's office is closing, some of them will refer the patient to us.

 Some solo practitioners don't have anyone to back them up.
 We had one who referred her patients to us while she took the first vacation she'd had in years.

-Can a franchise offer healthcare that is both personal
+Can a franchise offer healthcare that is both personal and local?

 Sullivan: Healthcare really is local.
 There are 49 units in this system so far, and we've got experience in urban, metro and rural communities.
 We find a need in all those areas.

 We're figuring out how to make urgent care work within each community.
 In many small towns, this is the main healthcare option, and patients develop relationships with this place as if it were primary care.
 No matter where you go, folks need healthcare.
 This is a good, recession-proof business.